Shivaram-Vasudevan/Tic-Tac-Toe/README.md

 ```

 ## Starting the Spring Boot application
-1. Import the service folder in Eclipse or any IDE as a Maven project and run it

-2. Build and run the service project using maven
+Build and run the service project using maven
 ```
 mvn clean package -DskipTests
 mvn spring-boot:run